-Enabling businesses with fewer than 10 employees to opt-out of a number of employment laws, including unfair dismissal, pensions auto-enrolment and flexible working.
-Businesses with fewer than 5 employees could be automatically exempted from pensions auto-enrolment.
+Enabling businesses with fewer than 10 employees to opt-out of a number of employment laws, including unfair dismissal, pensions auto-enrollment and flexible working.
+Businesses with fewer than 5 employees could be automatically exempted from pensions auto-enrollment.

 Capping compensation for employees who make a discrimination claim.

 Extending the period in which an employee can be dismissed without being able to claim unfair dismissal, to beyond two years (following very recent changes which increased the time-frame from 1 to 2 years).

 Reducing the consultation period for collective redundancies to 30 days from the current 90 days (for redundancies affecting 100 or more staff).
 If the company is already facing insolvency this period could be reduced to an emergency 5 days.